SCOPAC Coastal Landfills Study

 Funded by Southern RFCC and Wessex RFCC local levy (£67,000) + a contribution from LGA SiG (£3,000)

-The Draft Report is now available; this version lacks the case studies which will soon be added.
+The Final Report is now available and includes case studies following permission from the Local Authorities involved.
 The infographic below summarises our findings.

 Dr Matthew Wadey (PM), Tim Kermode, Sacha Neill, Samantha Cope